TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.87.md

 ---

-They had almost consumed me upon earth; But I forsook not thy precepts.
+They had almost wiped me from the earth, but I didn't forsake your precepts.